idris-lang/Idris2/docs/source/reference/strings.rst

 Interpolated strings
 --------------------

-Concatenating string literals with runtime values happens all the time, but sprinking our code with lots of ``"`` and ``++`` symbols sometimes hurts legibility which in turn can introduce bugs that are hard to detect for human eyes.
+Concatenating string literals with runtime values happens all the time, but sprinkling our code with lots of ``"`` and ``++`` symbols sometimes hurts legibility which in turn can introduce bugs that are hard to detect for human eyes.
 Interpolated strings allow to inline the execution of programs that evaluate to strings with a string literals in order to avoid manually writing out